jasonkneen/installr/README.md

 ## Why?

-I use installrapp.com to distribute mobile apps and having already scripted my app builds (for dev / test and appstore, playstore), I wanted to script installr so I could upload them afterwars.
+I use installrapp.com to distribute mobile apps and having already scripted my app builds (for dev / testing and the appstore and playstore), I wanted to script installr so I could upload builds.
 They key thing for me was making it as automated as possible -- so I wanted something where I can just issue a command and add some emails and the build would be uploaded, the release notes generated from git logs since the last build, and then emailed out to the emails specified.

 ## Install [![NPM version](https://badge.fury.io/js/installr.svg)](http://badge.fury.io/js/installr)